 This originally was going to be a video review showing me unboxing the monitor, connecting it, installing the drivers and then showing you how it works but then I thought how hard that actually would be hard and a boring video.
-If you are in a rush then here is the review summed up – it works very well as long as you are using the two USB cable provided.
+If you are in a rush then here is the review summed up – it works very well as long as you are using the two USB cables provided.

-When I originally researched about this monitor people kept saying about a colour issue and after using it for some time I can honestly say I can not see the issue people are commenting on so really I am unable to say.
-The next thing though I will comment on is the monitor doesn’t come with any controls to change the brightness and settings like that but I have read there will be a firmware update for that coming “soon”.
+When I originally researched about this monitor people kept talking about a colour issue and after using it for some time I can honestly say I can not see the issue people are commenting on so really I am unable to say.
+The next thing I will comment on is the monitor doesn’t come with any controls to change the brightness and settings like that but I have read there will be a firmware update for that coming “soon”.

 The next thing is this monitor does not have any built-in audio but seeing most people will use this for a second monitor and that I doubt technically the bandwidth over the USB cable would also support audio, it is not a big problem.

 And that is my review.
 If you are looking for a good second monitor to do things like office programs, emails, web browsing, videos and other light things then this monitor is perfect.
-If however you have a spare VGA, DVI or HDMI port on your computer I would advise to get a second monitor unless you actually have reason to run it over a USB cable like I did.
+If however, you have a spare VGA, DVI or HDMI port on your computer I would advise you to get a second monitor unless you have reason to run it over a USB cable like I did.